BitcoinDesign/Guide/guide/getting-started/visual-language.md

 The Lightning network is a layer 2 solution for scaling Bitcoin.
 It allows people to make almost instant payments with very small fees.

-Since the first Lightning implementation in 2018, a distinct visual identity has developed around the Lightning network based on a simple yellow icon of a lightning bolt.
-Sometimes, Lightning software and services may choose to completely forego common elements of Bitcoin branding (the color orange, the Bitcoin symbol, etc.) and instead use the color yellow, a lightning bolt symbol, and metaphors for electricity.
+Since the first Lightning implementation in 2018, a distinct visual identity has developed around the Lightning network based on a simple yellow lightning bolt icon.
+Sometimes, Lightning software and services completely forego common elements of Bitcoin branding (the color orange, the Bitcoin symbol, etc.) and instead use the color yellow, a lightning bolt symbol, and metaphors for electricity.

 <div class="image-gallery" markdown="1">